skrattaren/apf.rst/apf.rst

   constant disruptions on the set caused by various male dogs in the area wanting to, um, propose to her.

   Finally, two odd little coincidences.
-First, the "Lassie_" dogs often had small dogs as companions.
+First, the **Lassie** dogs often had small dogs as companions.
 Second, Pal/Lassie's trainer was a man by the name of Rudd Weatherwax...